riflechess/riflechess.github.io/stp/summaries/Transportation_Committee.md

 date:
 ---
 #### Meeting Info

-* **Meeting Type:** Transportation Committee Meeting
-* **Date/Time:** Wednesday, March 15th, 2023, at 6:00 PM
+**Meeting Type:** Transportation Committee Meeting **Date/Time:** February 22, 2023, 6:00 PM
-* **Location:** City Hall, Room 300
-* **Purpose:** To discuss and address various transportation-related issues in Saint Paul
+**Location:** City Hall, Room 317 (in person) or [Live Stream Link](https://cityofsaintpaul.com/live-stream) **Purpose:** Discuss transportation infrastructure projects and policy updates for the City of Saint Paul

 #### Summary

-The meeting began with a brief overview of the agenda, which included updates on several transportation projects and initiatives.

-* The committee approved funding for the reconstruction of University Avenue, with an estimated cost of $10 million.
-This project aims to improve traffic flow and pedestrian safety.
-* A proposal to increase parking fees in downtown Saint Paul was met with opposition from some business owners, who argued that it would drive away customers and hurt local commerce.
-The committee ultimately voted 4-2 in favor of the fee increase, with Committee Chair, Maria Hernandez, citing the need for revenue generation to support transportation infrastructure.
+The Transportation Committee meeting began with an update on the upcoming I-35W reconstruction project.
+The committee discussed potential impacts on traffic flow and pedestrian safety in surrounding neighborhoods.

+Key decisions:

+* Approved a resolution to allocate $500,000 from the city's capital budget to improve lighting along Summit Avenue.
-* A plan to improve bike lanes on Summit Avenue was discussed, with several residents expressing concerns about safety and traffic congestion.
+* Voted 6-2 to support a proposal to install bus-only lanes on University Avenue, with some members expressing concerns about parking availability and potential impacts on local businesses.

-The discussion on bike lanes became contentious when a resident, Mark Thompson, argued that adding more bike lanes would lead to increased traffic and parking issues.
-However, Committee member, John Lee, countered that the bike lanes would actually improve traffic flow by reducing congestion caused by parked cars.

-Overall, the meeting focused on addressing transportation needs and infrastructure in Saint Paul.
+	+ Dissent: Commissioner Johnson (D-Ward 5) and Commissioner Thompson (I-Ward 3), who argued that the proposal would disproportionately affect small business owners and residents in their respective wards.

+Other topics:

+* The committee heard a presentation from a city staff member regarding plans for expanded bike-share programs in Saint Paul.
+* Members discussed ongoing issues with snow removal on sidewalks, particularly in areas with significant pedestrian traffic.

+A public comment period was held at the end of the meeting, during which residents expressed concerns about parking and transportation options in their neighborhoods.